 They say that imitation is the highest form of flattery, and artists know this well.
 When looking for self portrait photography ideas, it's only natural that you would look online and see what other artists are doing.
 There are thousands of photographers sharing incredible creative works from all over the world.

 Taking their completed work and sharing it as your own would be wrong.
 But there is no problem with getting inspired by their work and recreating what they did.
 You'll learn a lot about the process along the way, and you will invariably add your own twist to things.

 Display your work and share photo stories on your portfolio website.
-With our handy guide on how to build your portfolio website, you can start today.
-Pixpa is a portfolio website builder platform that is trusted by creative pros around the world.
+If you are wondering how to make a portfolio website then Pixpa is a portfolio website builder platform that is trusted by creative pros around the world.
 Have a look at some stunning portfolio website examples.